VictorForouhar/hdf5Lib/README.md

 hdf5Lib
 =======
 Small Python3 script I have written for personal use when loading data stored in multiple HDF5 subfiles, as is the case in many cosmological simulations I have encountered.
 It contains a single class [`read_hdf5`](https://github.com/VictorForouhar/hdf5Lib/blob/07ba32dcfc3eb546a94cfd6bb38628a3ea2a2262/hdf5Lib.py#L7) which creates an object from which one can access information stored in one or more HDF5 files.
 This allows for data to be loaded sequentially or in parallel (via [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module).
+Loading in parallel can drastically cut down on loading times, particularly when the files are not in cache.
+This is because most of the time is spent idling waiting for the disk.

 Usage
 -------